TobitSoftware/chayns-components/src/react-chayns-filterbutton/README.md

 ## Props

-You can set the following props on a ColorPicker element:
+You can set the following props on a FilterButton element:

 | Property        | Description                                                        | Type            |
 | --------------- | ------------------------------------------------------------------ | --------------- |